exercism/go/concepts/constants/introduction.md

 ## Iota

-Within a block of constants, `iota` represents each constant's position within the block:
+Within a block of constants, `iota` represents a constant's position within the block:

 ```go
 const (